 A little bit of cocoa powder gives a nice chocolate kick to your coffee, whereas too much will make it taste strange and bitter.
 An average amount to add is between 1-2 teaspoons.

 If you are one of those non-dark chocolate lovers, then a mocha with chocolate milk is an excellent choice for you.

 Usually, the ratio of milk to chocolate is around 1:2.
 So if you order a 16-ounce grande mocha with 2% milk and one tablespoon chocolate syrup, then the barista will add 32 ounces of milk to it.

 You can also increase or decrease the amount of milk by choosing a smaller or larger size.
 Half-caf mochas are also available.

-The best part about the mocha?
+The best part about the Mocha?
 You can drink it iced!
-If you are the type of person who really enjoys your coffee iced, then this is one of the best options available to you.
+So, if you are the type of person who enjoys your coffee iced, this is one of the best options available.

 You can try out a mocha with ice by ordering one with ice and adding chocolate syrup.
 Or make a mocha latte by filling it halfway with ice and half-caf milk.

 If you want to take your Mocha outside on a lovely spring day, extract your espresso regularly, combine it with chocolate syrup, pour in cold milk, and top it up with ice.